GCuser99/tbFileSysTools/README.md

 ### `FileSystemTools` — the standard module

 Preferred for twinBASIC code.
 Call it directly; there's no object to create.
+Potentially smaller compile footprint than the object version.

 ```vb
 If FileSystemTools.FileExists(path) Then